 What dog lover doesn’t enjoy watching their pup romp in the waves and dig in the sand?
 It’s a trip you’ll remember for a lifetime!
-And the last thing you want is to have your pet friendly beach getaway end with a trip to the vet.
+But your pet friendly beach getaway could be ruined if the day ends with a trip to the vet.
 Below are a few things to remember to keep your dog safe at the beach.

 Keep Your Dog Safe At The Beach